FTSE dragged down by mining shares after disappointing China factory data

 A private survey showed that factory activity in China, the world's biggest metals consumer, contracted for the 10th straight month in December and at a sharper pace than in November, dampening hopes the Chinese economy would enter 2016 on steadier footing.

-The mining sector's decline put pressure on the FTSE 100 index, which closed 2.4 percent lower at 6,093.43 points, its biggest fall on the first trading day of the year since 2000.
-The losses were on the top of a 5 percent decline in 2015.
+The mining sector's decline put pressure on the FTSE 100 index, which fell 2 percent to 6,117.76 points by 1427 GMT.
+The falls were on the top of a 5 percent decline in 2015.

 Gold miner Randgold Resources, however, led gains on Britain's blue-chip index.
-The shares rose 2.4 percent as investors, spooked by concerns over global growth, flocked to gold and pushed up its price.
+The shares rose nearly 3 percent as investors, spooked by concerns over global growth, flocked to gold and pushed up its price.

 Energy stocks also slipped.
 The UK Oil and Gas index dropped 1 percent after oil prices fell earlier in the session on concerns over Asia's slowing economies.
 The oil price recovered as investors speculated on possible supply restrictions following deteriorating relations between major crude producers Saudi Arabia and Iran.